Recent Ransomware Attacks Should Be Treated as A “Wake-up Call”

 Thus, why don’t you backup your important files before Ransomware attacks you?

-It will give you two choices at first.
-If your computer is safe, click I Want to Backup to backup files.
+It will give you two choices to backup your PC: backup within/without Windows.
 If your computer is inflected, choose Create Bootable Media to create a bootable media and then perform an offline backup without virus running.

-Here gives you an example of backup files with AOMEI Backupper Free.
+Here gives you an example of backup files with AOMEI Backupper Standard.

 Step 1.
 Connect your external hard drive to your computer.
 Download this freeware.
 Install and launch it.